ml-and-ds-papers-on-the-go/andre-ye.github.io/history/winter/lectures/the-progressive-era.md

 <br>

-### tHE wOMEN'S mOVEMENT
+### The Women's Movement
-- an EMERGINg women's movement is coming to the fore and is becoming increasingly radicalized.
+- An emerging women's movement is coming to the fore and is becoming increasingly radicalized.
 - Early efforts of reform were around ameliorating social conditions, and for the vote - an extremely important part of the women's movement.
 - Radical in the sense of questioning not only the social model of women as inherently more moral sex, and the whole framework - if this is the basis for which transformations to women's conditions are being made, it doesn't sound like equality.
 - Crystal Eastman talking at the moment of the Women's Movement's greatest triumph - it is only a place to begin for much further activism.